lmapii/run-clang-format/readme.md

 - `{a,b}` matches `a` or `b` where `a` and `b` are arbitrary glob patterns.
 Nesting `{...}` is not supported.
 - `[ab]` matches `a` or `b` where `a` and `b` are *characters*.
 Use `[!ab]` to match any character *except* for `a` and `b`.
 - Metacharacters such as `*` and `?` can be escaped with the character class notation. e.g., `[*]` matches `*`.
-- A backslash `\` will escape all meta characters in a glob, but it must be specified as double backslash `\\` due to the fact that the glob is defined in a `.json` configuration file.
-If it precedes a non-meta character, then the slash is ignored..
+- A backslash `\` will escape all metacharacters in a glob, but it must be specified as double backslash `\\` due to the fact that the glob is defined in a `.json` configuration file.
+If it precedes a non-meta character, then the slash is ignored.

-On Windows paths all globs are case insensitive.
+For Windows paths, all globs are case insensitive.

-> **Remark:** Due to the caveat that backslashes must be escaped in `.json` files, and that a backslash in a glob behaves differently depending on whether or not the following character is a meta character, it is highly recommended to use a forward slash `/` as path separator on **any** platform.
-On Windows it is possible to use `\\` as path separators, but only if it does not precede a meta character.
+> **Remark:** Due to the caveat that backslashes must be escaped in `.json` files, and that a backslash in a glob behaves differently depending on whether or not the following character is a metacharacter, it is highly recommended to use a forward slash `/` as path separator on **any** platform.
+On Windows it is possible to use `\\` as path separators, but only if it does not precede a metacharacter.

 ## Pre-filtering

 By default, this tool will **exclude** all hidden files and folders from its search.
 This behaviour can be configured with the field **`filterPre`**.
 This field sets up a filter that is applied while recursively searching for files and therefore *before* matching files against the provided globs in the field `paths`.
 A typical pattern for such a filter is to exclude folders used by revision control systems, e.g., `.git` (or `.svn`) folders.

-For this field you can still use *globs*, but keep in mind that such a filter is applied on directories as well and thus if the filter matches then the directory will not even be searched, making it unnecessary to use, e.g., `**` after the name.
-The following example shows pre-filter configured to exclude all files within the `.git` folder, and also excludes all hidden files and directories.
+For this field, you can still use *globs*, but keep in mind that such a filter is applied on directories as well and thus if the filter matches then the directory will not even be searched, making it unnecessary to use, e.g., `**` after the name.
+The following example shows a pre-filter configured to exclude all files within the `.git` folder, and also excludes all hidden files and directories.

 ```json
 {